 The next stage (from July 2019 onwards) is the public launch, using the global network of our partners to reach as many new audiences as possible.

 Phase two, 'Changing Behaviour for Good', will be wholly focussed on experimenting with and learning from a broad international audience of users to see how we can maximise the impact of the project in creating real change.

 We are already working with The International Permaculture Education Network and Conversations for Change to test how the cards can best be used in face to face educational and community settings.
-We will have a set of all 52 cards available for teachers/facilitators to download as a pdf from the website (for free) in June 2019.
+We hope to have a set of all 52 cards available for teachers/facilitators to download as a pdf from the website (for free) in 2029.

 How you can help